PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 II.
 Literature page improvement needs:
 - Some type of message should be displayed if Add literature is unsucessful or already added
-- Make the box larger so can see options for type searches

 III.
 Stakeholder  page improvement needs:
 - Some type of message should be displayed if Add stakeholder is unsucessful or already added
-- Make the box larger so can see options for type searches

 IV.
 App structure cleaning
 - e.g. divide items in app.py to db.py and routes.py